 A classic example of this is how the traditional newspapers weren’t ready for the explosion in online e-zines, blogs and social media outlets that would let users publish their own content, curate it and comment on it.
 Don’t go the way of the Dinosaur and stay nimble!

-Author Bio: Luscheyne Mellon is co-founder of Veromo.com, an Australian startup that offers business setup and registration services.
+Author Bio: Luscheyne Mellon is the co-founder of Veromo.com, an Australian startup that offers business setup and registration services.